I am always doing that which I cannot do, in order that I may learn how to do it

 and

-But, you know, the thing is, elicited specific responses on the occasion of any prompting of any kind, zero-shot, one-shot, few-shot, even what is called chain-of-thought prompting, for that matter is as unpredictable, even imponderable as a weather forecast at the time of the Neanderthal man!
+But, you know, the thing is, elicited specific responses on the occasion of any prompting of any kind, zero-shot prompting, one-shot prompting, few-shot prompting, even what is called zero-shot chain of thought prompting, for that matter is as unpredictable, even imponderable as a weather forecast at the time of the Neanderthal man!

 As what the example concerns nothing special or unexpected thus, even by way of what is called few-shot prompting, as Bard reveals: